contino/k8s-spot/README.md

 - best content around -- Linux Academy CKA course
 - bookmarks for Kubernetes documentation
+- no need for auto-completion as the terminal comes pre-configured
+- you can split view your browser with k8s documentation and the exam (only these two tabs open)
+- book exam in the morning so you are 100% for a 3 hours exam
 - basic set of aliases on `.bash_profile` first thing once the test start
 ```
 alias k='kubectl'